solo-io/gloo/docs/content/introduction/traffic_filter.md

 ### Filter flow description

-Review the following diagram of how Gloo Edge filters traffic, depending on what you configure.
+Review the following diagram of how Gloo Gateway filters traffic, depending on what you configure.
 Notes on the filter policies that you can configure:
 * The filters are applied in the order that is shown in the diagram.
 For example, if you apply both CORS and DLP security filters, a request is processed for CORS first, and then DLP.
 You cannot change the order.
 * If you add a policy at both the `VirtualService` and `Route` levels, the `Route` policy takes precedence.

 <figure><img src="{{% versioned_link_path fromRoot="/img/traffic-filter-flow.svg" %}}">
 <figcaption style="text-align:center;font-style:italic">Figure: Filter flow.</figcaption></figure>

-1.  **External auth**: When you enable the external authorization and authentication service in Gloo Edge Enterprise, you can secure access to your apps with authentication tools like OIDC, API keys, OAuth2, or OPA.
+1.  **External auth**: When you enable the external authorization and authentication service in Gloo Gateway Enterprise, you can secure access to your apps with authentication tools like OIDC, API keys, OAuth2, or OPA.
 External auth is used to organize the flow in this diagram so that you can quickly see how traffic can be manipulated before or after requiring the client to log in.
 For more information, see [Authentication and authorization]({{% versioned_link_path fromRoot="/guides/security/auth/" %}}).
 2.  **Before or after external auth**: You can configure several traffic filters either before, after, or both before and after a client request is authorized.
     *  **JWT**: You can verify a JSON web token (JWT) signature, check the claims, and add them to new headers.
 To set JWT before and/or after external auth, use the `JwtStaged` setting.
 For more information, see [JWT and access control]({{% versioned_link_path fromRoot="/guides/security/auth/jwt/access_control/" %}}).
     *  **Transformation**: Apply transformation templates to the header or body request.
 If the body is a JSON payload, you can also extract values from it.
 The `clearRouteCache` setting clears the route that was initially selected by the HTTP connection manager, with the final route selected when the request reaches the Router filter.
 To set transformations before and/or after external auth, use the `stagedTransformation` setting.
 For more information, see [Transformations]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/transformations/" %}}).